mirage22/cobol_examples/copybooks01/README.md

 # Cobol copybook example usage

-This is the simple COBOL program using copybooks
+This is the simple COBOL program using copybooks and variables
+* variables definition
+* definition by copybooks
+* redefining variables
+* renaming variables

 ## How to compile and execute